MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A reference to the character of the string_view at the position specified by the parameter index.
+A reference to the character at the position specified by the parameter index.

 ### Remarks

-The first element of the string_view has an index of zero and the following elements are indexed consecutively by the positive integers, so that a string_view of length *n* has an *n*th element indexed by the number *n -* 1.
+The first element has an index of zero and the following elements are indexed consecutively by the positive integers, so that a string_view of length *n* has an *n*th element indexed by the number *n -* 1.

 ### Example